ABaoz/test/README.md

 # test
-This is a repository for ABaoz's video. wawawa
+This is a repository for ABaoz's test.